Azure/batch-shipyard/contrib/README.md

-# Community Contributions for Batch-Shipyard
+# Community Contributions for Batch Shipyard
 This directory contains various community contributions for Batch Shipyard.

 ### Packer